Lovel-web/RelaxShopping-/SETUP_GUIDE.md

 # RelaxShopping - Quick Setup Guide for Non-Technical Users

-This guide will help you set up and deploy Zeezy Pro step by step.
+This guide will help you set up and deploy RelaxShopping step by step.

 ## 📋 What You'll Need